rojarsmith/bitdove-hawkbit/docs/content/apis/dmf_api.md

 ### MULTI_ACTION

-If `multi.assignments.enabled` is enabled, this message is sent instead of DOWNLOAD_AND_INSTALL, DOWNLOAD, or CANCEL_DOWNLOAD by hawkBit to initialize update, download, or cancel task(s).
+If `multi.assignments.enabled` is enabled, this message is sent instead of DOWNLOAD_AND_INSTALL, DOWNLOAD, or CANCEL_DOWNLOAD by Bitdove to initialize update, download, or cancel task(s).

  With weight, one can set the priority to the action.
 The higher the weight, the higher is the priority of an action.